cy-xu/open_baby_monitor/README.md

 Goals:
  - [x] A live video feed of the baby's crib
+ - [x] Detects the baby's movement using temporal information
- - [ ] Tracks the baby's movement using both temporal and depth information
+ - [ ] Detects the baby's movement using depth information
  - [ ] Detects if the baby is in the crib and logs her sleep time and quality
  - [ ] Detects the baby's face and send an alert if the baby is face down
  - [ ] Tracks the room temperature and humidity and check if there is a correlation with the baby's sleep quality